In Florida, you need to pass the four subtests of the GED® exam if you want to earn your high school equivalency (HSE) diploma.

 The four individual subtests

 The four tests are on English Literacy (Reasoning through Language Arts), Math (Mathematical Reasoning), Science, and Social Studies.
 The four tests (modules) can be taken independently and you are allowed two years from your first registration to complete the entire battery.
-In January 2016, the GED test passing score was lowered to 145 points (down from 150) on each of the four tests.
+Two years after introducing the latest GED edition, the GED test passing score was lowered to 145 points (down from 150) on each of the four tests.

 You can enroll in a GED class if you don’t have a high school diploma or similar, and are not currently partaking in any other school program.
 Contact a local GED prep center for details and you can also find a lot of further information in our posts.
 We also provide free online services through video lessons and practice questions to get you all set: https://bestgedclasses.org/online-classes/